 Step 2: Make the Sweet Chilli Stock

 Whilst peppers are roasting, prepare your stock.
 In a pan, crumble in a stock cube.
-Add 2 tbsp of tomato paste and 30g of sweet chilli sauce, turmeric, smoked paprika and a tbsp of red wine vinegar.
+Add 2 tablespoon of tomato paste and 30g of sweet chilli sauce, turmeric, smoked paprika and a tablespoon of red wine vinegar.
 Pour 700 ml of boiling water.
 Mix well and keep covered on the lowest heat.

 STEP 3: Make the Sweet Chilli Risotto

 Now, chop your red onion and fry it for a few minutes in a large frying pan with a splash of oil.
 Add the risotto rice and finely chopped garlic and fry for another 1-2 minutes.

 Whilst this recipe uses some less traditional ingredients, the cooking methods are more conventional.
 Add warm stock, 2 ladles at a time, stirring continuously.
 Cook until stock is almost fully absorbed before adding more.
 Carry on until you have no stock left.